AirTightSecurity/webinar-ictict424-210517/index.md

 4. Web content filtering.
 5. Operating system hardening.

+Another example that can be considered for all devices (so desktops, servers, mobile devices, network shares, etc) is encryption.

+Encryption is covered in the OAIC Guide to securing personal information - [Part B — Steps and strategies which may be reasonable to take - ICT security](https://www.oaic.gov.au/privacy/guidance-and-advice/guide-to-securing-personal-information/#ict-security).
+It is also mentioned in the Information Security Manual (ISM) [Mobile device management](https://www.cyber.gov.au/acsc/view-all-content/guidance/mobile-device-management).

 ### Part 2 Question 5 ###

-Although this is coverd in some fashion in the Information Security Manual (ISM) [Mobile device management](https://www.cyber.gov.au/acsc/view-all-content/guidance/mobile-device-management) section the Center for Internet Security's (CIS) has released the [CIS Controls™ Mobile Companion Guide](https://www.cisecurity.org/blog/new-release-cis-controls-mobile-companion-guide/) which provides a very detailed and easy to review checklist of controls on page 13 of the guide.
+Although this is covered in some fashion in the Information Security Manual (ISM) [Mobile device management](https://www.cyber.gov.au/acsc/view-all-content/guidance/mobile-device-management) section the Center for Internet Security's (CIS) has released the [CIS Controls™ Mobile Companion Guide](https://www.cisecurity.org/blog/new-release-cis-controls-mobile-companion-guide/) which provides a very detailed and easy to review checklist of controls on page 13 of the guide.

 ### Part 2 Question 8 ###

-This question direct relates to what must happens as mandated by Austrlaian by the Notifiable Data Breach (NDB) Scheme if an organisation is compromised.
+This question directly relates to what is mandated in Australaia by the Notifiable Data Breach (NDB) Scheme and the Privacy Act (1988) if an organisation is compromised by a data breach.

-Does the orgniasation is question have to adhere to the NDB?
+Does the organisation in question have to adhere to the NDB and the Privacy Act (1988)?

-Small and medium sized businesses have to adhere to the NDB if they meet (amoung others) the following case:
+There are many large organisations that must adhere to the NDB scheme but many small and medium sized businesses have to adhere to the NDB too, if they meet (among others) the following case:

 1. hold health information and provides a health service

-Or undertake the (amoung others) following activities;
+Or undertake the (among others) following activities;

 1. operate a residential tenancy database

 There are a few other cases and activities but none that would relate to most small to medium sized businesses.
 Review the full list in Part 4: Notifiable Data Breach (NDB) Scheme [Entities covered by the NDB scheme - Small business operators](https://www.oaic.gov.au/privacy/guidance-and-advice/data-breach-preparation-and-response/part-4-notifiable-data-breach-ndb-scheme/#small-business-operators).

-Review the Unit FAQ for the specific help regarding this question.
+Review the Unit FAQ for specific help regarding this question.
 Click here to download the [ICTICT424 Unit FAQ](https://share.tafensw.edu.au/share/file/a7edc480-a319-49c6-9646-76cbc8c8a5a5/1/ICTICT424%20Unit%20FAQ%20v1.pdf).